RayIssam/towers-of-hanoi/README.md

 <img width="318" alt="image" src="https://github.com/RayIssam/towers-of-hanoi/assets/105173457/651d61b9-39ad-4e15-8c70-39e68a076ec2">

 # Usage
  - To run the program:
     1. Ensure Python 3 is installed.
-   2 .Execute the script tower_of_hanoi.py.
+    2. Execute the script tower_of_hanoi.py.

 # CONCLUSION OF THE PERFORMANCE COMPARISON